jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

     cd pumping_python

-  - if the terminal_ is your friend, and shows
+  - if the terminal_ is my friend, and shows

     .. code-block:: shell